 And the pervasiveness of the Internet and the explosion of cloud-based communication has enabled information and related services to flow freely across country boundaries.

 In this new article series, our goal is to help companies learn more about them and their role in the global trade industry.
-We’ll also look at some of the many benefits, issues and challenges of exporting services, and some of the issues and challenges, as well as explore some tips on how to export services successfully.
+We’ll also look at some of the many benefits, issues and challenges of exporting services.
+As well as explore some tips on how to export services successfully.

 What counts as a service export?